Westlake Chamber of Commerce

 Section 4.
 Vacancies

-Any Director who is absent for 3 consecutive regular meetings of the Board will automatically be dropped from membership on the Board unless otherwise decreed by a majority vote of those voting at any meeting thereof or unless confined by illness or other absence approved by the majority of those voting at any meeting thereof.
+Any Director who is missing 2 consecutive board meetings or more than 3 meetings within a calendar year will automatically be dropped from membership on the Board unless otherwise decreed by a majority vote of those voting at any meeting thereof or unless confined by illness or other absence approved by the majority of those voting at any meeting thereof.
 Board members may resign at any point in their 3-year term by supplying a letter of resignation at any time.

 Vacancies on the Board shall be filled for the unexpired portion of the term.
 The Board shall recommend a replacement to be ratified by a majority vote of the remaining Directors.
 A mid-term appointment shall not exclude a member from being elected to two full consecutive terms as allowed for in Article IV, Section 2.